Quick tips for finding the right internet speed

 If you can stream Netflix, you can use Zoom successfully.

 The best internet speed for working from home depends on what kind of work you do.
-If you frequently download and upload large files and participate in video meetings, we recommend at least 25 Mbps of download speeds for households with only one person working from home at a time.
+If you frequently download and upload large files and participate in video meetings, we recommend at least 25 Mbps of download speed for households with only one person working from home at a time.
 Here’s how much internet speed some of the most common work apps require:

 A word of caution: These numbers look incredibly low compared to the 25 Mbps we recommend for working from home, but apps generally underestimate how much speed you’ll need to use their products smoothly.